scikit-plots/scikit-plots/docs/source/user_guide/annoy/index.rst

 ANNoy Vector Database (Approximate Nearest Neighbors)
 ======================================================================

+ANNOY (Approximate Nearest Neighbors Oh Yeah): The core data structure are random projection trees, a set of binary trees where each non-leaf node represents a hyperplane splitting the input space into half and each leaf stores one data point.
+Trees are built independently and at random, so to some extent, it mimics a hashing function.
+ANNOY search happens in all the trees to iteratively search through the half that is closest to the query and then aggregates the results.
+The idea is quite related to KD tree but a lot more scalable.
+`LLM Powered Autonomous Agents <https://lilianweng.github.io/posts/2023-06-23-agent/>`

 ANNoy helps you find *similar items* fast.

 You give your data as **vectors** (arrays of numbers).
 Then you can search for